vitiaetnaceu/ECBS-5147-Data-Engineering-Cloud-Computing-Managed-AI-Services/pipeline/ASSIGNMENT.md

 5) Lambda function in place and checks all requirements above
 6) Lambda function deployed under the function name required and works both with and without passing a date parameter
 7) EventBridge created with the schedule name required

+Deadline: 21 Dec 2025, 23:59.
+Same terms apply as with the previous deadlines

+Submission URL on Moodle